What is the difference between Employment Equality and Equal Status?

 The Commission is legally obliged to publish Decisions.
 However in certain sensitive cases, the parties may ask to have their names withheld.
 Copies of all Decisions are made available on this website.
 To view these visit the Decisions and Determinations Search page.
 See 'Guidance Note for the Procedure of a WRC Adjudication' on the website.

 Is it possible to bring witnesses to the hearing?

 Yes, if you need to.
 Witnesses should have relevant evidence to give.
 The Adjudication Officer should be informed in advance of named witnesses attending hearings.
 If necessary, an Adjudication Officer has the power to order a witness with relevant evidence to attend.

 No. See the website for the locations where the hearings will be held.
 If a Party is not able to travel due to reasons involving disability then you should contact the WRC to arrange an accessible location.
 The WRC cannot pay any travel costs which may arise for either party.

 No, the Commission has no power to award costs to either side.
 However, it can award certain expenses in exceptional circumstances.

 When is the Decision made available to the parties?

 The Adjudication Officer will send the written Decision by registered post to both parties after the hearing.
-Decisions are normally issued within 3 months of the hearing.
+Decisions are normally issued within one month of the hearing.